 Condition: Venous thromboembolism (VTE) is a blood clot in the veins.
-Types of VTE include superficial (in veins close to the skin), deep vein thrombosis (in veins deep in the muscles) and pulmonary embolism (PE), which is a blockage in the lungs.
+Types of VTE include superficial (in veins close to the skin), deep vein thrombosis (DVT, in deep veins) and pulmonary embolism (PE), which is a blockage in the lungs.

-Risk Factors: Anyone who is inactive for long periods is at risk for a VTE, from a patient post-surgery to a long-distance traveler.
-However, there are many risk factors: cancer, smoking, stroke and obesity are just some of them.
+Risk Factors: Anyone who is inactive for long periods is at risk for VTE, from a patient post-surgery to a long-distance traveler.
+However, there are many other risk factors for VTE, including cancer, trauma, smoking, alcohol consumption, pregnancy, stroke, and obesity.

-Other Resources for Patients and Families: Patient and family education about VTEs is critical since VTEs are dangerous, yet many can be avoided.
+Other Resources for Patients and Families: Patient and family education about VTEs is critical since the complications of VTEs are dangerous but preventable.